Clara's Heart: Reception

+The film received mixed reviews from critics.
+On Rotten Tomatoes, Clara's Heart holds a rating of 47% from 17 reviews.
+On Metacritic the film has a weighted average score of 52 out of 100, based on 12 critics, indicating "mixed or average" reviews.

-The film had a chilly reception with critics.
-Roger Ebert, In a 1 1/2-star review for the Chicago Sun Times, praised Whoopi Goldberg's performance but panned the film itself, writing, "Goldberg is magnificent.
+Roger Ebert, in a 1 1/2-star review for the Chicago Sun Times, praised Whoopi Goldberg's performance but panned the film itself, writing, "Goldberg is magnificent.
 The character belongs in a different film, even a different universe, from the rest of the ludicrous plot."
 Recent praise for the film has appeared in an online article by film professor Robert Keser, who writes, "Almost two decades after the release of Clara’s Heart, the film looks dated only in its virtues.
 As commercial cinema, it represents a classical control and modulation of storytelling, spinning its emotional threads patiently with no hammering close-ups and little pandering to the decoratively picturesque.
 Equally, the film seems sweetly unconscious of consumer culture that seeks to define us by acquisition and consumption: no brand names are touted, no recreational shopping montages display products to suggest meaning."

-On Rotten Tomatoes, Clara's Heart holds a rating of 50% from 16 reviews.
-On Metacritic the film has a weighted average score of 52 out of 100, based on 12 critics, indicating "Mixed or average reviews".